What is Employee Retention and How to Manage it?

 Why is Employee Retention Important?

 This builds a knowledgeable workforce that grows with the business.
 This knowledge can be invaluable to the development and plans of a business.
-It’s far cheaper to train and build on existing knowledge than it is to hire someone new.
+Far cheaper to train and build on existing knowledge than to hire someone new.

 Another reason why employee retention is important is cost.
 High employee turnover is expensive.
 It can cost up the equivalent of an employee’s annual salary to hire someone new.
 This can include advertising, human resources, management time, training, and loss of productivity while the new employee learns how to do the job.